 It’s normal to avoid actions that aggravate a painful condition or make it feel worse, which is why lots of folks with inflammatory arthritis in the feet tend to forgo exercise.
 Though this makes sense on a logical level, a lack of physical activity could actually make the condition worse.
 According to a report by Harvard Health Publishing, walking regularly can alleviate arthritis foot pain and potentially improve other arthritis symptoms.²

-What’s more, a review of the Arthritis Foundation’s Walk With Ease program concluded that daily walks are one of the best ways to manage arthritis symptoms.
-After six weeks, participants reported reduced arthritic pain, stiffness, and fatigue.
+What’s more, a review of the Arthritis Foundation’s Walk With Ease program concluded that daily walks are one of the best ways to manage arthritis symptoms like hip stiffness, knee pain, or foot discomfort.
+After six weeks, participants reported reduced arthritic pain and fatigue.
 And after one year of consistent walking, the benefits remained.³

 Walking is a relatively low-impact form of exercise, which is crucial for arthritis.
-Cycling, swimming, and water aerobics are also great low-impact workouts, as they don’t put a lot of pressure on the hips, knees, and ankles.
+Cycling, swimming, and water aerobics can all make up an excellent low-impact exercise program, as they don’t put a lot of pressure on the hips, knees, and ankles.

 The Importance of Staying Active